biswadeep-sarkar/form-tool-skeleton/README.md

 ```
 php artisan migrate --seed
 ```
+Great!
+You are done now open your project.

 ## How to update the skeleton?
 You can just always copy and replace all the files.